Murray State Racers football: Western Kentucky

 In 1922, the Murray State Normal School was chartered as a state-supported teacher training institution, because the Western Kentucky State Normal School and Eastern Kentucky State Normal School could no longer produce a sufficient number of teachers to support the growing demand in the state.
 Located only 120 miles away from one another, and both in the western portion of the state, Murray State and Western Kentucky quickly became known as sister institutions as well as fierce competitors.
 In 1941, prior to a SIAA championship game between the Racers and Hilltoppers, Murray State President James H. Richmond remarked, "We are always happy when we can defeat our chief rival and greatest friend."

 The football rivalry with Western Kentucky began with a Hilltopper victory on October 24, 1931.
 In 1939, both institutions strengthened the rivalry by scheduling the match up as the final game of their regular seasons.
 This tradition continued, with only four interruptions, for the next 46 years.
-In 1948 both schools joined together to form the Ohio Valley Conference, where Murray won the first championship in football.
+In 1948 both schools joined to form the Ohio Valley Conference, where Murray won the first championship in football.

 The football rivalry was cemented as an annual trophy game in 1978 known as the Battle for the Red Belt.
 The Red Belt originated in 1978 when WKU athletic trainer Bill Edwards attended a district trainers' meeting in Atlanta with Murray State trainer Tom Simmons.
 Simmons forgot to bring a belt, and borrowed a red one from Edwards.
 After the meeting, Edwards asked for the return of his belt, but Simmons responded that WKU would have to battle Murray State in football to get it back.
 Simmons had the belt mounted on a large plaque with brass plates to record the annual game scores of the annual rivalry game.
 The annual meetings between the two teams ended in 2000, but the Battle for the Red Belt is still played on in intermittent basis.
 The last game was played in 2008 when a record crowd of 22,297 in Bowling Green watched the Hilltoppers, in their second year as Football Bowl Subdivision members, beat the Racers 50–9 and maintain possession of the Red Belt.
 The Racers and Hilltoppers have met 67 times in football, with Western Kentucky leading the series 36–24–7.